knaxus/node-api-template/.github/ISSUE_TEMPLATE/FEAUTRE_REQUEST.md

 assignees: 'ashokdey'
 ---

-# Feature Name
+## Overview

 Tell us about the feature and attach relavant links (if any)

-## Overview
+## Feature Explanation

+- Why you need this feature?
+- Where you need it?
-Why you need this feature, where you need it and can it be a general feature for all use cases?.
+- And can it be a general feature for all use cases?

-## Benifits
+## Benefits

 Mention the benifits of the feature and how it will help this api-temaplte to be scalable and robust

 ## Links

-We want to know you better, feel free to drop your email, website and linkedin profile
+We want to know you better, feel free to drop your email, website and Linkedin profile